carloskiki/rfcs/text/0000-cargo-supported-targets.md

 If an artifact dependency has a `target` field, then the dependency is not checked against the package's `supported-targets`.
 However, the selected `target` for the dependency must be compatible with the dependency's `supported-targets`.
-If a dependency does not have a `target` field, then it is checked against the package's `supported-targets`, like any other dependency.
+If it does not have a `target` field, then it is checked against the package's `supported-targets`, like any other dependency.

 ## Comparing `supported-targets`